CryptArc/Unity_MultiplayerVRTemplate/README.md

-# Multiuser Vive
+# Unity3D Multiplayer VR Template

-Basic Unity project setup for multiplayer with HTC Vive.
+A barebones Multiplayer VR Template for Unity3D.
 (Includes SteamVR v1.08)

-Seperate scenes for Local network or Internet version.
+Seperate scenes for Local Network or Internet version.

 ## Local network version
 Both PCs need to be on same subnet to find each other.